ST. BARTHOLOMEW’S CHURCH,

 1.1.
 The parish’s fiscal year runs from January 1 to December 31.

 1.2.
-The Budget and Finance Committee shall prepare a budget each year and submit it to the Vestry in November for review and approval.
+The Budget and Finance Committee shall prepare a budget each year and submit it to the Vestry in November or December for review and approval.
 See Article V, Section 2.2.

 2. LIMITATION ON EXPENDITURES – Committees may make expenditures within their allotted budgets.
 Additional expenditures require Vestry approval.
 See Article V, Section 1.11 for detailed requirements.
 No recommendation shall be made to the Vestry for contract services for $2,500.00 or more unless at least two bids for like work have been received and reviewed.
 Also, no final payment shall be made to any contract service provider without confirmation by the responsible committee member or person designated by the Vestry that the work as been performed satisfactorily, in full, and in compliance with the terms of the contract.

 3. Audit – An audit shall be conducted annually in accordance with Episcopal Diocese of Washington, Supplement 2011, Diocesan Policies (Last Edited 2008), Constitution and Canons (Last Edited 2011), pages 13–16, “Diocesan Audit Guidelines,” or the latest version.
 See also Article V, Section 2.1, of these By-Laws.

 4. FIDELITY BOND – The treasurers of all funds associated with the parish shall be bonded by the parish through a reputable bonding company with the cost of the bond paid by the parish treasury.